Revitalising the River Ver

 The River Ver

 The River Ver in St Albans flows through Verulamium Park and the heart of the city.
-It is one of only around only 200 chalk rivers in the entire world.
+It is one of around only 200 chalk rivers in the entire world.

 Unfortunately, like many chalk rivers, the River Ver has fallen into a bad state.